towersvault/shinpokered/README.md

   - Fixed a missed increment that makes a map's 15th object not update its facing properly
   - Adjusted two spin-stop tiles in Viridian Gym
   - Made Agility's animation more apparent
+  - Changed border block on route 16 to water to make it consistent with route 17

 - Item Fixes